 - Energy & Lighting Overhaul Program: We make every effort to reduce our energy consumption and minimize our GHG emissions.
 The Institute has partnered with the Association of Monterey Bay Area Governments (AMBAG) Energy Watch program to complete a campus-wide analysis and retrofit of our electrical and lighting systems.
 The retrofits included new higher efficiency ballasts, CFL lights, motion sensors, and timers.
 This is part of a continuous effort to improve our energy efficiency and reduce overall energy consumption.
 This program is expected to save hundreds of thousands of dollars and take thousands of tonnes of Carbon Dioxide out of the air over the next 20 years.
 These funds can be used to offset our remaining emissions.

-- Trash & Recycling: The Institute is in the process of purchasing new, standardized trash and recycling bins for the campus.
+- Trash & Recycling: The Institute has purchased new, standardized trash and recycling bins for the campus.
 Look out for the new bins this semester!
 We already have bins are located throughout campus and in every classroom, with signage explaining what can be recycled.
 The following items should always be recycled:

 - All plastics with recycling symbols